 HOW CAN I GET HELP?

 Waxahachie Care has a select choice food pantry which allows our neighbors to choose what they need.
-The amount of food given is the same for family.
+The amount of food offered is the same for family.
 Quantities are determined by how much food we receive from our donors each day.
-We serve the indigent in Waxahachie, Maypearl, Milford, Avalon, Italy, Reagor Springs, Bardwell, Rockett, Sterrett, Forreston and Sardis, following TEFAP guidelines for low income.
+The food pantry serves those in need throughout Waxahachie, Maypearl, Milford, Avalon, and Italy, following TEFAP guidelines for low income.
 Anyone in Ellis County can come apply for assistance with Reliant Energy and Atmos Gas.